 One of the more popular rituals was harvesting flowers and giving them to neighbors and strangers in cone-shaped baskets.
 These May Baskets become more commonly known as May Day Baskets.
 The current tradition is observed by hanging a cone-shaped basket full of flowers or other gifts on the outside doorknob, then knocking or ringing the doorbell and running away.

 May Day has been a traditional day of celebration for centuries, with some of the earliest appearing in pre-Christian times.
-In English tradition, May Day is celebrated by crowning a May Queen and dancing around a maypole.
-The Finnish tradition is a carnival-type celebration in the streets that includes a special type of lemonade that is made with lemons, brown sugar and yeast.
-In France, it is correct to give people either dogwood or lily of the valley to celebrate May Day.
-In Italy, a seasonal feast is held to celebrate the arrival of spring.
+In English tradition, the observance is celebrated by crowning a May Queen and dancing around a maypole.
+The Finnish recognize a carnival-type celebration in the streets that includes a special type of lemonade made with lemons, brown sugar, and yeast.
+In France, it is correct to give people either dogwood or lily of the valley while Italians celebrate with a seasonal feast in honor of the arrival of spring.